Namibian Defence Force: Joint Headquarters

 The Joint Headquarters is an Arm of Service level institution in the Defence Force and is created by the Minister of Defence in terms of section 13 of the Defence Act.

 Training institutions

 Army Battle School

 Situated at the Oshivelo Army base, the school offers units and battle groups to test their combat fighting skills in conventional and non-conventional warfare.
-The school also offers courses such as: